-Divorcing clients often struggle to understand the future value of certain assets.
-A financial expert can help the client (and sometimes, the attorney) to recognize which assets will offer the greatest long-term benefits.
+Divorcing clients often struggle to understand the value of assets over the long-term.
+A financial expert can help identify assets with the greatest profit.

 By Nancy Osmond Popovich, Certified Divorce Financial Analyst ®